HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk1.md

 ### Optimistic initial values

-Optimistic initial values encourage early exploration by the initial reward being higher than any possible actual reward.
+Optimistic initial values encourage initial exploration by the initial reward higher than any possible actual reward.

-The followed paths then get downgraded toward their actual value, one at a time, meaning that all are explored initially, and the ones that work continue to be used as their value remains higher.
+The followed paths then get downgraded toward their actual value, one at a time, meaning that all are explored initially, and the ones that work continue to be used as their value remains high.

 ![wk1-optimistic-initial-values-performance.png](wk1-optimistic-initial-values-performance.png)